BenjaminWills/bens-perceptron-neural-network/README.md

     \frac{\partial C}{\partial b^{(L)}_{L}})
 $$

 Analytically we can minimise $C$ (which is a convex function; thus its minimum is global), by setting $\nabla{C} = 0$, and then solving for the appropriate weights and biases.
-However this is not simple for a computer to calculate, thus we must resort to numerical methods to minimise C.
+However this is not simple for a computer to calculate, thus we must resort to numerical methods to minimise $C$.

 #### Interlude into gradient descent